No winning ticket sold for Friday's $70 million Lotto Max jackpot

 There was no winning ticket sold in Friday's draw.

-However, 12 of the 31 available Maxmillion prizes of $1 million were drawn, one of which will be split between two ticket holders.
+Of the 40 available Maxmillion prizes of $1 million each, seven winning numbers were drawn, two of which will be shared by two ticket holders for a total of nine Maxmillion winners.

+Two winning Maxmillion tickets were bought in B.C., with the remaining seven purchased in Ontario.

-The jackpot for the next draw on Sept.
-27 will remain at $70 million, with 33 $1 million Maxmillion prizes up for grabs.
+The jackpot for the next draw on Oct.
+4 will be an estimated $70 million, with 47 $1 million Maxmillion prizes up for grabs.

 MORE LIFESTYLE NEWS